 Information from consultation indicates that large enterprises manufacturing cosmetics in Europe spend in the region of 5% of their annual turnover (sales) on R&D (within Europe).
-Assuming that all companies in the cosmetics industry spend 5% of
+Assuming that all companies in the cosmetics industry spend 5% of their annual turnover on R&D, total expenditure on R&D in Europe would have totalled €2.35 billion in 2017.
+It should be noted that because the business model for carrying out research frequently involves a partnership (e.g. between a cosmetics manufacturer and a supplier and/or research institute), this figure is likely to be an underestimate.
 Between 2012 and 2016, Europe's top 10 make-up innovators reportedly produced over 2,750 inventions (Clarative Analytics, 2017).

+TOTAL EXPENDITURE ON R&D IN EUROPE IN 2017 €2.35 BILLION (ESTIMATED)